cyclelaboratory/cyclelaboratory.github.io/content/authors/xuji/_index.md

   - Undergraduate
 ---

-Chengshu Miao is a member of CYCLE at Hunan University and currently a senior student.
-He is currently under the supervision of Professor Jie Zhao.
-The research areas of interest are Large Model Distributed Training and Inference Acceleration.
+Ji Xu is a member of CYCLE at Hunan University and currently a senior student.
+The research areas of interest are deep learning and large model accelerated inference and training.